Federated Unlearning: How to Efficiently Erase a Client in FL?: Unlearning a Client

-In this work, we consider the following unlearning scenario in the FL setting.
-After FL training is performed with $N$ clients for the specified $T$ rounds, then a client $i\in[N]$ requests to opt out of federation and wants to remove their contribution from the FL model.
+We consider the following unlearning scenario in the FL setting.
+After FL training is performed with $N$ clients for the specified $T$ rounds, (Figure~\ref{fig:FUN-steps}(a)), a client $i\in[N]$ requests to opt out of federation and wants to remove the influence of their entire local data from the FL model.
 We refer to this client as the \textit{target client}.
-Similar to the centralized machine unlearning, the most legitimate way of erasing a client is to retrain the FL model from the beginning.
-However, retraining from scratch is often prohibitively expensive.
-Thus, in this work, we focus on approximate unlearning with the goal of obtaining a performance \textit{close to} retraining.
+We focus on \textit{approximate unlearning} with the goal of obtaining a performance \textit{close to} retraining.